rascalmicro/rascal-www/_static/pytronics-code-reference.markdown

 *Parameters*

- * <code>text</code> String consisting of text to be sent.
+ * <code>text</code> String consisting of characters to be sent.
 Truncated after 80 characters.
  * <code>speed</code> (optional) Integer.
 Defaults to 19200.
  * <code>port</code> (optional) String ('1', '2', or '3').
 Defaults to '1'.